snisarg/snisarg.github.io/_posts/2019-07-06-project-accountability.markdown

 ## Looking behind: Journaling on Google Docs

-To know what I'm doing day to day, I'm currently maintaining a Google Doc titled "Task Log".
+To know what I'm doing day to day, I'm currently maintaining a Google Doc titled "Task Log."
 A typical entry for one day looks something like:

 ```
 7-6-2019, Sat